bje-/PatH-finder/README.md

 ==========================================================

-The Excel spreadsheet in this repository is a modified version of the spreadsheet supplied by the Passive House Institute US (PHIUS).
+The Excel spreadsheet in this repository is a modified version of the spreadsheet supplied by the [Passive House Institute US](http://www.phius.org/).
 This modified version includes the sunpath diagram data for the southern hemisphere.

 The first worksheet in the workbook (Introduction) provides basic instructions you can refer to as you work.
 For full details of the